Fosfomycin Tromethamine (fos-foe-MYE-sin troe-METH-a-meen)

-- Open the packet and pour all of the powder into 3 or 4 ounces (1/2 cup) of water.
-You should not use hot water.
+- Open the packet and pour all of the powder into 3 to 4 ounces (1/2 cup) of water.
+Do not use hot water.

-- Stir until the powder is dissolved, and drink the medicine right away.
+- Stir until the powder is dissolved, and drink the mixture right away.

 If a dose is missed: